buzzqw/TUS/OBSS/markdown-separati/en/37-description-of-magic-items.md

 **Rarity:** Uncommon; **Cost:** 480 gp

 found in small containers, this **powder** looks like fine sand.
 It appears similar to dust of disappearance, and the identify spell reveals it as such.
 There' \*\*s enough for one use.
-When you use two actions to throw a handful of the dust into the air, you and all creatures that need to breathe and are within 9 meters of you must succeed on a Fortitude Saving Throw with DC 17 or stop breathing, and begin to sneeze uncontrollably.
+When you use two actions to throw a handful of the dust into the air, you and all creatures that need to breathe and are within 9 meters of you must succeed on a Fortitude Saving Throw with DC 17 or stop breathing and begin to sneeze uncontrollably.
 A creature affected in this way is incapacitated and suffocating.
 As long as it is conscious, the creature can repeat the Saving Throw at the end of each of its turns, ending the effect on itself on a success.
 The lesser restoration spell can also end the effect on a creature.

 ### Dust of Appearance